 We introduce Abstract Relational Calculus (ARC), a relational reference language that separates a query's relational pattern from its modalities and conventions.
 We see it as the Rosetta Stone of relational languages, targeted towards both the human and machine audiences.

-Related web pages
+Related tutorials and project pages

 Surveys the key visual metaphors developed for visual representations of relational expressions, including the early history predating the relational model